 If they give you ruled paper, write the other way

 So I haven't read this book since 9th Grade.
 I forgot how much I enjoyed it.
 Fahrenheit 451 was written in 1953 I believe.
 Yet, as the New York Times reported "Frightening in its implications, Mr. Bradury's account of this insane world, which bears many alarming resemblances to our own, is fascinating."
+Here are a few parallels that I can come up with.

 -people are more shallow, expressionless.
 They are kept so busy with mindless or tedious tasks they have to time to sit and really think or have a real conversation.
 They talk without really saying anything.